What is Gangrene?

 Gangrene is a fatal condition that develops when blood flow to a large tissue area is interrupted, causing the tissue to deteriorate and die.
 Gangrene usually causes the affected skin to turn greenish-black and can damage internal organs.

 Usually, the condition begins in a single body part, such as a leg, hand, or internal organ.
-If left untreated, gangrene can spread throughout the body and results in a septic shock.
+If left untreated, gangrene can spread throughout the body and result in a septic shock.
 Septic shock is a life-threatening medical emergency when sepsis leads to a severe drop in blood pressure.

-Types of Gangrene
+How many Types of Gangrene are there?

 • Dry gangrene